Filip-git/GiftShop/README.md

 # GiftShop

-Welcome to GiftShop!
+Welcome to [GiftShop](https://gift-shop-ten.vercel.app/)!
 This is an online gift shop where users can explore, order products, and manage their orders.

 ## Live Demo

-Check out the live demo: [GiftShop](https://gift-shop-ten.vercel.app/)
+Check out the live demo here: [GiftShop](https://gift-shop-ten.vercel.app/)

 ## Table of Contents